vs AnswerThis

 Where we make accuracy claims, we publish the basis for them rather than asserting a headline figure.
 Two examples:

-• The Journal Recommender is benchmarked on 46 real papers with known publication venues: the true venue lands in our top 5 for 43.5% overall, rising to 75% in chemistry and physics, and 65% in the top 10.
+• The Journal Finder is benchmarked on 46 real papers with known publication venues: the true venue lands in our top 5 for 54.3% overall, strongest in chemistry and physics, though those field cells hold only four papers each, and 67.4% in the top 10.
 We flag weaker fields openly.

 • These are our own numbers on our own tools.
 We make no head-to-head accuracy claim against AnswerThis, because we have not measured their output quality or citation accuracy — and we won't assert a comparison we can't verify.